gumaerc-testorg/12.744-fall-2012/content/pages/earth-formation-and-evolution.md

 Solar System and Planetary Formation
 {{< tdclose >}}
 {{< tdopen >}}
 We briefly discuss timescales of the universe, stellar nucleosynthesis, and solar system formation, mostly from the perspective of long-lived radionuclides (Problem Set 1).
 Before we talk about the formation of Earth and Moon, we cover the concept of volatility (half-condensation temperatures) and the partitioning of elements between different phases (lattice strain model), a pre-requisite for understanding the differentiation of our planet.
-A brief introduction to meteoritics will lead to the discussion of timescales of differentiation, mainly from the perspective of extinct radionuclides (26Al-26Mg, 182Hf-182W) with the use of the 207Pb/206Pb system as an absolute time anchor.
+A brief introduction to meteoritics will lead to the discussion of timescales of differentiation, mainly from the perspective of extinct radionuclides ({{< sup "26" >}}Al-{{< sup "26" >}}Mg, {{< sup "182" >}}Hf-{{< sup "182" >}}W) with the use of the {{< sup "207" >}}Pb/{{< sup "206" >}}Pb system as an absolute time anchor.
 We end with the widely accepted scenario for the formation of the moon, and discuss its timing in the context of the 182Hf-182W extinct radionuclide system.
 {{< tdclose >}}
 {{< tdopen >}}